-Then Trump, on one of his final campaign stops, criticized our East African community.
+Not long after, on one of his final campaign stops, Donald Trump criticized the East African communities of the Twin Cities and beyond.
 He made unverifiable claims about Minnesota’s immigrant population from an airport hangar at MSP.
 He barely set foot in the state, and he certainly didn’t stop to eat at Fasika (which should be enough to change anyone’s mind on the issue).

 Minneapolis mayor Betsy Hodges has defied Trump’s authoritarian order on sanctuary cities, as was reported by MPR 1/25/17.
 Minneapolis won’t drop its policy that blocks police from reporting immigration violations.